jimokonma/React-Calculator/README.md

 # React-Calculator
-A simple calculator createted with react js
+A simple calculator createted with reactjs